Global Business Management / IB BS

 Minimum 800 hours of work experience

 What’s different about an RIT Croatia education?
-It’s the career experience you gain by completing cooperative education with top companies in every single industry.
+It’s the valuable career experience you gain through cooperative education—connecting with leading companies across various industries.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.

 The program is focused on hands-on experience from Day 1; therefore students are required to complete a minimum of 800 hours of cooperative education (co-op) or internship placements.
-This hands-on experience provides students with valuable professional experience and gives them a competitive advantage in launching their careers.
-Students work for local and internationally renowned companies learning about global business management from the best.
+This provides students with valuable professional experience and gives them a competitive advantage in launching their careers.
+At RIT Croatia, students take the lead in securing their co-ops, while we provide strong industry connections through classroom engagement and events.
+Our students gain experience with both local and internationally renowned companies, learning about global business management from top professionals.

 Co-op is usually completed in the summer following the sophomore and junior years.
 Co-op is planned, monitored, and evaluated by the student, the co-op counselor, and the employing firm.